Walkers can start the route from 2pm to 2.30pm on Sunday 7th July 2019.

-Free parking has been provided by the Beaulieu Estate and signs inside the Motor Museum entrance will direct you to the designated parking area.
+Free parking has been provided by the Beaulieu Estate and signs inside the Motor Museum entrance will direct you to the Rotary Event.

 Where are the walks?

-We are grateful to Lord Montagu who has given permission for Hythe & Waterside Rotary to use the Beaulieu Estate’s forest paths not normally open to visitors for the charity walk.
+We are grateful to Lord Montagu who has given permission for Hythe & Waterside Rotary to use the Beaulieu Estate’s forest paths not normally open to visitors.

 The paths are well signed and marshals will be at key points to help and assist walkers.
 Appropriate footwear and clothing is important particularly in inclement weather.
 It may be advisable to carry some water.
 The average person should complete the main 8k walk in about 2 hours and the shortest walk in an hour.